Nuitka/Nuitka/README.rst

 .. admonition:: Status

    This is considered implemented.
-The conditional statement nature is removed if both branches are empty, only the condition is evaluated, and checked for truth (in cases that could raise an exception).
+The conditional statement nature is removed if both branches are empty, only the condition is evaluated and checked for truth (in cases that could raise an exception).

 Unpacking Prediction
 --------------------

-When the length of the right hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assignments.
+When the length of the right-hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assignments.

 .. code-block:: python